Aligarh

-Aligarh (/hi/; formerly known as Koil) is a city in the state of Uttar Pradesh in India.
+Aligarh (/hi/; formerly known as Koil) is a city in the state of Uttar Pradesh, India.
 It is the administrative headquarters of Aligarh district and lies 342 km northwest of state capital Lucknow and approximately 130 km southeast of the capital, New Delhi.
 The cities and districts which adjoin Aligarh are: Gautam Buddha Nagar, Bulandshahr, Sambhal, Badaun, Kasganj, Hathras, Etah and Mathura, as well as Palwal district of Haryana.
 As of 2011, Aligarh is the 53rd most populous city in India.

 The recorded history of Aligarh begins in the 12th century, under the name Kol.
 Kol was a major city of the Delhi Sultanate and Mughal Empire, serving as both a political and economic centre.
 Beginning with a major rebuilding of the Aligarh Fort in the 16th century, the city was renamed several times before eventually settling on the current name, Aligarh, in the mid-1700s.
 It is notable as the seat of Aligarh Muslim University, which was founded here as Mohammadan Anglo-Oriental College in 1875, initiating the Aligarh Movement.

 History

 Written references to the city commence only from 12th century onward; however, archaeological records suggest that the town used to be inhabited by Jains.
 The area of Aligarh before the Ghurid conquest of the region was under the sway of Dor Rajputs in 12th century.

 In 1194, Qutb-ud-din Aibak mounted a successful invasion of the region and Hisam-ud-din Ulbak was installed as the first Muslim governor; court-historian Hasan Nizami noted Kol to be "one of the most celebrated fortresses of Hind".
-Beginning the 13th century, the place featured — as Kol or Koil — in multiple Persian (as well as non-Persian) Sultanate sources as a center of economic prominence, especially for production of distilled wine.
-(Note: The origins of this name is unclear; it might have been the name of the inhabiting tribe or a mythological character or a local mountain.)
-By the mid-13th century, the town commanded enough importance for (would-be Sultan) Ghiyas ud din Balban to erect a minaret.
+Beginning the 13th century, the place featured — as Kol or Koil — in multiple Persian (as well as non-Persian) Sultanate sources as a center of economic prominence, especially for production of distilled wine.By the mid-13th century, the town commanded enough importance for (would-be Sultan) Ghiyas ud din Balban to erect a minaret.

-Under the Khiljis and Tughlaqs, the prominence continued unabated; it had become an iqta by the times of Alauddin Khalji.
+Under the Khiljis and Tughlaqs, the prominence continued unabated; it had become an Iqta by the times of Alauddin Khalji.

-Koil is mentioned in Ibn Battuta's Rihla, when Ibn Battuta, along with 15 ambassadors representing Ukhaantu Khan, emperor of the Mongol Chinese Yuan dynasty, travelled to Koil city en route to the coast at Cambay (in Gujarat) in 1341.
-According to Battuta, it would appear that the district was then in a very disturbed state since the escort of the Emperor's embassy had to assist in relieving Jalali from an attacking body of Hindus and lost an officer in the fight.
-Ibn Batuta calls Kol "a fine town surrounded by mango groves".
-From these same groves the environs of Kol would appear to have acquired the name Sabzabad or "the green country".